 What happens during a balance workout:

 Balance is said to be the key to all functional movement because it ties the physical movements of the body to the mind.
 Kinesthetic awareness, sometimes referred to as “proprioception” is the ability to perceive the position and movement of our body.
 This is needed in every movement we make.
 Age and injury reduce proprioception over time, and balance training is a good way to sharpen those skills.
 A strong awareness of where your body is in relation to the things around you, coupled with a good sense of balance, can help you react quickly and prevent injuries and accidents.
-In addition to building balance skills, the actual execution of these exercises can reduce anxiety.
-Anxiety is reduced during the workout by encouraging participants to remain in the present moment.
-When you must focus on the movement to achieve balance, you can let the outside stressors go without a second thought.

 Why we need it: